Let's just start here....

 Meanwhile Mr. Schwartz mixed up some yummy raspberry lemonade martinis.

+Remove the chicken, onions and potatoes to make a quick and easy sauce.
 Take about a 1/2 cup of cold water and mix with three tablespoons of corn starch.
 We are making a rue/slurry.
 I like to use corn starch better than flour as it creates less lumps and thus a smoother sauce.

 Turn the burner on and heat the drippings until they start to boil.
 It is essential that the mixture boils.